Deformations of categories of coherent sheaves via quivers with relations: Introduction

 The deformation theory of a diagram of algebras is controlled by an L$_\infty$ algebra structure on the Gerstenhaber--Schack complex of the diagram \cite{gerstenhaberschack}, which can be viewed as a generalization of the classical Hochschild complex which controls the deformation theory of a single algebra --- for a single algebra, the Gerstenhaber--Schack complex coincides with the Hochschild complex.
 This L$_\infty$ algebra structure controlling formal deformations of diagrams of algebras, or more generally of prestacks, was constructed by H.\ Dinh Van and W.\ Lowen \cite{dinhvanlowen}.
 Their construction uses (a categorical analogue of) the observation \cite{gerstenhaberschack} that to any diagram $\mathcal A$ of algebras, one can associate a single algebra $\mathcal A!$, whose deformation theory is also equivalent to that of the diagram $\mathcal A$.

 In the case of a single algebra, this L$_\infty$ algebra structure recovers the classical DG Lie algebra structure on the Hochschild complex given by the Gerstenhaber bracket.
 Although these higher structures on the Gerstenhaber--Schack complex give a natural obstruction calculus for deformations of diagrams of algebras, it is not clear how to {\it construct} formal deformations from this point of view.
-For example, already for the single algebra $A = \Bbbk [x_1, \dotsc, x_d]$, i.e.\ the algebra of global functions on affine space $\mathbb A^d$, the deformations of $\Qcoh (\mathbb A^d) \simeq \Mod (A)$ are given by quantizations of Poisson structures on $\mathbb A^d$.
-The problem of quantizing arbitrary Poisson structures on $\mathbb A^d$ was solved by M.~Kontsevich \cite{kontsevich1,kontsevich2}.
-However, the solution makes use of certain integral formulae producing conjecturally transcendental numbers related to multiple zeta values \cite{bankspanzerpym} and thus works only for $\Bbbk = \mathbb C$ (or in the context of real Poisson manifolds for $\Bbbk = \mathbb R$).
+For example, already for the single algebra $A = \Bbbk [x_1, \dotsc, x_d]$, i.e.\ the algebra of global functions on affine space $\mathbb A^d$, the explicit construction of a formal deformation is nontrivial --- formal deformations of $\Qcoh (\mathbb A^d) \simeq \Mod (A)$ are given by deformation quantizations of Poisson structures on $\mathbb A^d$ which were constructed by M.~Kontsevich as part of the proof of his Formality Conjecture \cite{kontsevich1,kontsevich2} and the explicit formula uses certain integrals over configuration spaces of points which are related to multiple zeta values \cite{bankspanzerpym}.

-In \cite{barmeierwang} we used the combinatorics of reduction systems to give a description of the deformation theory of path algebras of quivers with relations and showed how this approach can be used to produce explicit combinatorial quantizations of Poisson structures by writing $\Bbbk [x_1, \dotsc, x_d] = \Bbbk \langle x_1, \dotsc, x_d \rangle / (x_j x_i - x_i x_j)_{1 \leq i < j \leq d}$ and systematically deforming the ideal of relations.
+In \cite{barmeierwang} we used the combinatorics of reduction systems to give a description of the deformation theory of arbitrary path algebras of quivers with relations and showed how this approach can be used to produce explicit combinatorial quantizations of Poisson structures by writing $\Bbbk [x_1, \dotsc, x_d] = \Bbbk \langle x_1, \dotsc, x_d \rangle / (x_j x_i - x_i x_j)_{1 \leq i < j \leq d}$ and systematically deforming the ideal of relations.
 In the present article we ``globalize'' this approach to describe the deformation theory of $\Qcoh (X)$ for any separated Noetherian scheme $X$.

 The basic theoretical idea of \cite{barmeierwang} is to replace the bar resolution, giving rise to the Hochschild cochain complex, by a smaller, combinatorial resolution available for path algebras of (finite) quivers with relations.
 This resolution was constructed by M.~J.~Bardzell \cite{bardzell1,bardzell2} for monomial relations and by S.~Chouhy and A.~Solotar \cite{chouhysolotar} in the general case by using the combinatorics of reduction systems.
 We show in \S\ref{subsection:hypersurfaces} that for any affine hypersurface $A = \Bbbk [x_1, \dotsc, x_d] / (f)$ this resolution is isomorphic to the classical BACH resolution \cite{guccioneguccioneredondovillamayor}.